Portugal Beaches Pictures

-huge, sand-island beach in the eastern Algarve, Ilha de Tavira
+A typically huge, sand-island beach on the eastern Algarve coast, Ilha de Tavira, out of season.

 usual we are not attempting to shoot every beach, just to give an